kamauwashington/aws-cdk-namespaced-web-api/README.md

  * APPLICATION_NAME
  * NAMESPACE
  * DOMAIN_NAME
+ * CERTIFICATE_ARN (this must be a certificate in the us-east-1 region)

 These can be passed in from the command line, set for the current user or machine, provided during the CICD process or using a **.env** file (for local only).
 The **cdk.json** file has been changed to support **dotenv** using the _-r_ nodejs option.